astarafar/almalinux/how-to/system_hardening.md

 ## Purpose and Scope
 This document is intended to guide a system administrator through the process of hardening the operating system and core services beyond the default measures in place after initial installation.

 This document does not cover physical or administrative security concepts or controls, nor does it cover application-specific (httpd, postfix, etc.) concerns.
+(Yet.
+I plan to expand into **very** common application-specific things once the initial phase of this document is complete.)

 ## Definitions
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.